yireo/magento-integration-tests-docker-composer/README.md

 `magento-files/install-config-mysql.php` to also disable things like MSI and GraphQL .... if you want.

 For repeated runs, you might also want to toggle the `TESTS_CLEANUP` constant in `magento-files/phpunit.xml`.

+### OpenSearch dummy
+During the installation of Magento, the existence of OpenSearch is checked by opening up a connection with the server on the right part.
+Nothing else.
+Therefore you could also speed things up by adding a dummy PHP server instead.
+This is part of the current `docker-compose.yml` file.